embrace-io/embrace-react-native-sdk/README.md

 ## Getting Started

-Please head to our website to [sign up](https://dash.embrace.io/signup/) and then follow our [integration guide](./packages/core/README.md).
+Install the core package with `npm install @embrace-io/react-native` or `yarn add @embrace-io/react-native` and then please head to our website to [sign up](https://dash.embrace.io/signup/) and follow our [integration guide](./packages/core/README.md).

 ## Packages